 These qualifications are suitable for a range of learners either working or wishing to work in early years education and care.
 The Diploma is also suitable for those wishing to progress to higher education.

-You should be at least 16 years old and have 5 GCSE’s at Grade 5.
-We do not set any other entry requirements but colleges or training providers may have their own guidelines.
+You should be at least 16 years old and have 5 GCSE’s at Grade C (5) or above.

 Early Years Educator: GSCE English and Maths requirement.